Downtime Eliminator Launch and first posts-9-Email Blog 1 (1)

 Welcome to my column where I will share best practices for Flexo Wash technology and common flexo challenges.
 I want to answer your real world questions, so be sure to send them to me at: service@flexowashus.com and we will feature them in an upcoming column.
 As your partner, I look forward to handling all your issues as soon as possible and offer lessons learned.

-Have you ever gone out to your Narrow Web Flexo Wash unit, pressed the start button and then the manual rotation popped up on the screen?
-Have you ever pressed start and nothing happened?
-We get the call every once in a while where this is the case.
+Have you ever gone out to your narrow web Flexo Wash unit, pressed the start button and then you see manual rotation pop up on the screen?
+How about pressing start and nothing happens?
+We get the call every once in a while, where this is the case.
 Let’s go over what may be the cause of your unit not starting.

 First off, on pre-circuit board units (before 2008) there are four inputs that must be present on a narrow web roll/sleeve cleaning unit for the actual wash cycle to start.